 Warn all potentially affected staff of the risk of redundancy at an early stage in the process.
 This is especially important where you need to select between employees in similar roles.
 Consider using an At risk of redundancy letter for this purpose.

 Each affected employee must be consulted about their possible redundancy before the final decision.
-The meeting should be in private and with a view to reaching agreement.
+The meeting should be in private and with a view of reaching an agreement.
 Consider using a Redundancy consultation letter to inform employees of the date and time of a meeting to discuss potential redundancies.
-This letter can be a first step in your redundancy process if you are just making one employee in a unique role redundant and there is no element of selection.
+This letter can be the first step in your redundancy process if you are just making one employee in a unique role redundant and there is no element of selection.

 Consider any suitable alternative employment that might be available within your business (or a parent company if there is one), even if additional training may be needed.
 Keep considering this right up until the dismissal takes effect (ie during the notice period, after redundancy is confirmed).